Azure/Industrial-IoT/docs/modules/publisher.md

                 ]
             }

 This setting will allow OPC Publisher running in the IoT Edge module to resolve the hostname `opctestsvr` to the IP Address `192.168.178.26`.
-This is equivilant as using `--add-host opctestsvr:192.168.178.26` as parameter to the `docker run` command.
+This is equivalent to using `--add-host opctestsvr:192.168.178.26` as parameter to the `docker run` command.

 ## OPC UA X.509 certificates